 With that background in mind, let’s compare the two souped-up consoles side by side, considering all major factors.
 We hope that this guide will help you decide between a PS4 Pro and an Xbox One X.

-Note: The Xbox One X and the PS4 Pro were discontinued in the past year, so you can’t purchase a new one.
-There are plenty available in most resale markets though!
+Note: The Xbox One X and the PS4 Pro were discontinued in the past year, so you can no longer purchase a new one.
+However, are plenty available in most resale markets.

 |Dimensions||11.8 x 9.4 x 2.4 inches||12.8 x 11.6 x 2.1 inches|